7 Credit Score and Bankruptcy Myths Debunked

 For this reason, after filing for bankruptcy it’s often a good idea to try and start rebuilding your credit right away.
 You can do this by slowly adding new credit or taking out small loans you can pay back in installments.
 These can help offset the negative information on your credit report.
 Also, make sure you make payments on time for both old and new debt.

-All Bankruptcy Affects Credit Reports the Same Way
+Myth #4: All Bankruptcy Affects Credit Reports the Same Way

 Contrary to what believers of this myth say, not all bankruptcies affect all credit reports the same way.
-Credit reporting agencies take a number of different factors into consideration when determining your credit score.
+Credit reporting agencies take several different factors into consideration when determining your credit score.
 These include the amount of debt discharged through bankruptcy and how many accounts were included in your bankruptcy.
 The more debt discharged, and the more accounts involved, the worse hit your credit score will take after filing for bankruptcy.

-Your Credit Report Will Only Reflect the Bankruptcy
+Myth #5: Your Credit Report Will Only Reflect the Bankruptcy

 Additionally, of course, any debts that weren’t discharged through bankruptcy, such as student loans, will also appear on your credit report.

-You Cannot Obtain a Loan or Credit Card After Bankruptcy
+Myth #6: You Cannot Obtain a Loan or Credit Card After Bankruptcy

 Yes, bankruptcy does negatively impact your credit score.
 And yes, it will likely be more challenging to get a credit card or loan in the future.
 However, it doesn’t mean you will be barred from receiving one ever again in the future.

-In fact, obtaining a credit card or loan can help rebuild your credit and offset the negative impact on your credit report.
+Obtaining a credit card or loan can help rebuild your credit and offset the negative impact on your credit report.
 Secured credit cards are a great option.
 They require a security deposit and do not have high credit limits like other cards.
 However, you can still use them for purchases and they will still help you rebuild your credit.

 There are also loans available, as well.
 These are secured with a deposit, similar to the upfront payment you’ll make on a secured credit card.
 As you pay off these loans, they will also help you rebuild your credit, also similar to secured credit cards.

-Your Credit Is Forever Ruined After Bankruptcy
+Myth #7: Your Credit Is Forever Ruined After Bankruptcy

 Once the bankruptcy is off your record, or you’ve rebuilt enough credit to offset that negative impact, you can be free from the consequences of bankruptcy.
 If you can manage your debts and income well afterward, then your credit score may be even better than it was before bankruptcy, and perhaps even quickly, too.